sb-ncbr/FragmentSelector/README.md

 - The number of atoms in the fragment must not be higher than *N* but should be as close to *N* as possible (this is less important than the previous requirements).

 An input of the program is a PDB file containing a protein and the parameters *A*, *r*, and *N*.
+Parameter *A* can be one atom or a set of atoms specified by an atom query string (see Remarks).
 Other parameters can be set by options.
 The output is a file containing atoms of the selected fragment in PDB format.
 (The output file will only contain ATOM and HETATMS records.)

 ## Dependencies